 2 Baumol (1986) summarizes evidence, mainly from Maddison (1982) indicating apparent convergence during this century to a common path of the income levels of the wealthiest countries.
-But De Long (1987) shows that this effect is entirely due to 'selection bias': If one examines the countries with the highest income levels at the beginning of the century (as opposed to currently, as in Maddison's 'sample') the data show apparent divergence!
-R.E.
-Lucas.
-Ir of sharp increases in growth rates.
+But De Long (1987) shows that this effect is entirely due to 'selection bias': If one examines the countries with the highest income levels at of the century (as opposed to currently, as in gininngebthe R.E.
+Lucas. ! ecngervediMaddison's 'sample') the data show apparent of sharp increases in growth rates.
 The four East Asian 'miracles' of South Korea, Taiwan, Hong Kong and Singapore are the most familiar: for the 1960-80 period, per capita income in these economies grew at rates of 7.0, 6.5, 6.8 and 7.5, respectively, compared to much lower rates in the 1950's and earlier.P-" Between the 60s and the 70s, Indonesia's GDP growth increased from 3.9 to 7.5; Syria's from 4.6 to 10.0.